Poverty is a huge barrier preventing girls from attending school. In Sierra Leone up to 80% of the population live on less than $2 a day.

 GIRLS CLUBS – REACHING GIRLS OUT OF SCHOOL

-Realising that some of the most vulnerable girls who could benefit from Business Brains aren’t in school in the first place, we wanted to find a way to reach them too.
+Realising that some girls who could benefit from Business Brains aren’t in school in the first place, we wanted to find a way to reach them too.

-So we worked with Restless Development to set up Girls Clubs – a version of Business Brains that reaches girls who are not in school for whatever reason.
-Many of these girls and young women were forced into child marriage, or fell pregnant as teenagers.
-And these clubs are a vital safe space for them to meet with other girls and women their age, be educated about their rights, and be empowered with business and life-skills training.
+So we worked with Restless Development to set up Girls Clubs.
+These clubs are a vital safe space for them to meet with other girls and women, be educated about their rights, and be empowered with business and life-skills training.
+So far there are 1,462 Girls Club members.

 We reckon that’s pretty damn cool.